 Robots Are People Too

 Despite the mind boggling technology that goes into designing a large hockey puck looking machine to do the vacuuming for you, the Roomba is a machine, and machines require maintenance.
-Ignore routine maintenance on your Roomba and it will let your know its displeasure at your lack of attention.
+Ignore routine maintenance on your Roomba and it will let you know its displeasure at your lack of attention.
 My reminder came during a mid-room cleaning.
-Hazel (my Roomba's name, she is valued member of the family), stopped mid cleaning and spoke to me in her sweet robot voice stating that her battery needed charged.
+Hazel (my Roomba's name, she is valued member of the family), stopped cleaning and spoke to me in her sweet robot voice stating that her battery needed charged.
 Typically, it could clean several rooms on a single charge, but that day, she couldn't even finish one.
-The cause: its brushes, wheels, and hubs were so clogged with hair, thread and other things it had found on the floor, that it was expending a huge amount of energy just to push itself around.
+The cause was that its brushes, wheels, and hubs were so clogged with hair, thread, and other things it had found on the floor that it was expending a huge amount of energy just to push itself around.
 The moving parts were resisting and drained the battery.

 The solution was simple.
 A thorough cleaning of the undercarriage brought my Roomba back from the brink of death.
 Afterwards, cleaning it twice a month has kept Hazel happy and on the job.
 How hard was it to complete a cleaning of my Roomba to keep it working at top efficiency?
 While a little gross, the process was easy to complete.
 You can do it yourself as well.
 Here are the steps.

 Turn Your Roomba Over